 Can A Solar Panel Run A Refrigerator?

 On average, one solar panel, all by itself wouldn’t be enough to run a power-hungry appliance like a refrigerator.
-Like I mentioned above it’s going to take 2 to 4 panels to run the average household fridge.
+You would need 2 to 4 panels to run the average household fridge in addition to other solar equipment such as batteries and converters.

-Some of the factors that you should consider:
+Some of the factors that you should consider before running your fridge with solar power:

 - Age of the refrigerator